-The shuttle service was launched by EZ Ride in May 2019.
-It uses two minibuses and is funded by PSEG to help their employees access Newark Penn Station as well as several parking facilities in Newark and Harrison.
+EZ Ride launched the shuttle service in May 2019 using two minibuses.
+PSEG funds it to help their employees access Newark Penn Station and several parking facilities in Newark and Harrison.

 The service operates Monday through Friday from 5:30 a.m. to 10 a.m. and from 2:30 p.m. to 7 p.m.